 Traditional treatments for severe arthritis include anti-inflammatories, pain meds, injection therapy, physical therapy and many times, a knee replacement.
 But a growing number of people are seeking alternatives, hoping to hold off surgery.

 “We’re not asking people to live in pain.
-If we can get them out of pain without surgery, that’s what we try to do,” says Dr. Ron Gardner, who is an orthopedic surgeon on medical staff of Lee Memorial Health System.
+If we can get them out of pain without surgery, that’s what we try to do,” says Dr Ron Gardner, who is an orthopaedic surgeon on the medical staff of Lee Memorial Health System.

-From anti-inflammatory diets to regenerative medicine, using the body’s own tissue to promote healing, it’s something Harold’s orthopedic surgeon dr. Ron Gardner works towards.
+From anti-inflammatory diets to regenerative medicine, using the body’s own tissue to promote healing, it’s something Harold’s orthopaedic surgeon Dr Ron Gardner works towards.

 “I told him I would try anything but surgery, as long as it’s going to work,” says Chery.

-Harold’s treatment involved removing a small amount of his own stem cells, extracted from both bone marrow and fat.
+Harold’s treatment involved removing a small number of his own stem cells, extracted from both bone marrow and fat.
 Refined and re-injected directly into the damaged area.